natzar/Stripe-Pad/README.md

 ## Contributing
 <a name="contributing"></a>

-Thank you for considering contributing to Stripe Pad!
 You can read the contribution guide [here](https://github.com/natzar/Stripe-Pad/blob/main/CONTRIBUTING.md).
 Feel free to log an issue on our [GitHub issues page](https://github.com/natzar/Stripe-Pad/issues).

 ## Code of Conduct